 These attacks are exemplified by the recent illegal detention of activist Andrei Danilov (Sámi) in the Murmansk region.
 Danilov, Director of the Sámi Heritage and Development Foundation, was detained on August 29, 2021.
-His belongings were illegally searched by the police without witnesses, in violation of Russia’s Administrative Code.
-The activist was detained for two days, then charged with “failure to comply with the lawful order of a police officer,” resulting in another five days of detention.
+Andrei Danilov was unlawfully detained by the police after, fearing for his safety, he refused to present his belongings for inspection without witnesses.
+He was detained for five days, charged with “failure to comply with the lawful order of a police officer.”

 Danilov’s arrest is just one of the latest incidents in a series of acts of harassment against Indigenous activists and rights defenders in Russia in recent years.
-Days before, another Indigenous rights defender Stepan Petrov was declared a “foreign media acting as a foreign agent” in Yakutia on August 20, 2021.
+Days before, another Indigenous rights defender Stepan Petrov was declared a “foreign media acting as a foreign agent” in the Republic of Sakha on August 20, 2021.
 The 2012 Russian law on foreign agents, originally created to restrict international funding to Russian NGOs, is now being used to target individuals.
-Stepan Petrov (Yakut) is the first Indigenous person in Russia to receive the “foreign agent” label.
-Petrov chairs the nonprofit group Yakutia –Our Opinion, which is well-known in the region of Yakutia for their human rights work.
+Stepan Petrov (Sakha) is the first Indigenous person in Russia to receive the “foreign agent” label.
+Petrov chairs the nonprofit group Yakutia – Our Opinion, which is well-known in the region of the Republic of Sakha for their human rights work.
 The activist submitted numerous appeals to the United Nations calling on the Russian government to adopt the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and to support civil society in Russia.

 Other cases of reprisals and harassment of Indigenous activists, rights defenders, and organizations in Russia are listed below:

-- September 15, 2021: The authorities opened a criminal case against Sergei Kechimov (Khanty) in Khanty-Mansi Autonomous Okrug.
+- September 15, 2021: The authorities opened a criminal case against Sergei Kechimov (Khanty) in Khanty-Mansi Autonomous Okrug, according to media reports.
 The local shaman and elder campaigns to protect the sacred lake Imlor from oil extracting giant, Surgutneftegaz.
 According to Kechimov, he was beaten by three company employees, yet he was the one charged by the police.